27 Best Travel Planning Tools and Apps

 Maps.me

 One app that we always use on our trips and suggest everyone download is Maps.me.
-Maps.me is a free app that provides offline maps to users of Android, iOS, and Blackberry.
+Maps.me is a free app that provides offline maps to users of Android and iOS.

-And, it’s a crucial advantage if you don’t have a local sim card and with the steep prices of roaming data.
+And, it’s a crucial advantage if you don’t have a local SIM card and given the steep prices of roaming data.

 One thing that I really like about Maps.me is how easy it is to search hotels within the app.
-The maps show the hotels that are on booking.com and gives information about rating and pricing.
+The maps show the hotels that are on booking.com and give information about ratings and pricing.

 This is great if you arrive at a town without a hotel booked.